Remanufacturing

+Definition

 Many formal definitions of remanufacturing exist in the literature, but the first published report on remanufacturing, by R. Lund (1984), describes remanufacturing as "... an industrial process in which worn-out products are restored to like-new condition.
 Through a series of industrial processes in a factory environment, a discarded product is completely disassembled.
 Useable parts are cleaned, refurbished, and put into inventory.
 Then the product is reassembled from the old parts (and where necessary, new parts) to produce a unit fully equivalent and sometimes superior in performance and expected lifetime to the original new product".

 Furthermore, the Automotive Parts Remanufacturers Association (APRA) realized that communication problems can arise when people from different countries with different language skills talk about remanufacturing.
 Certain terms can have different meanings as definitions between countries and individuals vary.
 In 2013, APRA was able to solve these communication problems by publishing a common translation list in many different languages in order to unite all those who deal with the automotive industry.